Docker Commands Cheat Sheet

 - Registry/hub: A central place where images reside

-- Docker machine: A VM to run Docker containers
+- Docker machine: A VM to run the Docker container

 - Docker Compose: A VM to run multiple containers as a system